“I know the slander on the part of those who say they are Jews and are not, but are a synagogue of Satan” (Rev 2:9 NRSV).

 A New Testament “Israel”

 The apostle Peter adds to this by showing that the Church has all the characteristics that Israel, as the Old Testament people of God, had.
-He calls Christians “a spiritual house”, “a holy priesthood, to offer up spiritual sacrifices” (1 Pet 2:5); “a chosen race, a royal priesthood, a holy nation, God’s own people” (2:9).
-And the apostle Paul says of the Church, “…it is we who are the circumcision, who worship in the Spirit of God” (Phil 3:3).
+He calls Christians “a spiritual house”, “an holy priesthood, to offer spiritual sacrifices” (1 Pet 2:5); “a chosen race, a royal priesthood, an holy nation, a peculiar [special, chosen] people” (2:9).
+And the apostle Paul says of the Church, “…we are the circumcision, which worship God in the spiritf” (Phil 3:3).

 The Jewish nation was destroyed by an act of God’s judgment, and they have been replaced by the new people of God, the Church.
 All the names that described Israel, God’s chosen people, now describe the Church.